ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-1155/index.md

 ### NFT Support {#safe-transfer-rule}

-When a supply is given as just one, the token is essentially a non-fungible token (NFT).
+When the supply is just one, the token is essentially a non-fungible token (NFT).
 And as is standard for ERC-721, you can define a metadata URL.
 The URL can be read and modified by clients, see [here](https://eips.ethereum.org/EIPS/eip-1155#metadata).

 ### Safe Transfer Rule {#safe-transfer-rule}